How Long Does A VA Loan Take To Close?

 There are plenty of myths associated with VA loans, many of which are completely untrue and unfounded.
 One of these myths is that VA loans can take forever to close.

-While the average VA loan takes longer than other loan programs to close, they don’t take forever to close – in reality, according to Ellie Mae’s August 2020 Origination Report it took an average of 49 days for a VA loan to close in a 90-day period.
+While the average VA loan takes longer than other loan programs to close, they don’t take forever to close – in reality, according to Ellie Mae’s September 2020 Origination Report it took an average of 52 days for a VA loan to close.
 This includes everything, from applying for a mortgage to getting the keys to the home.

-In terms of home buying, 49 days is hardly forever.
-Overall, all purchase loans took an average of 45 days to close in the same 90-day period.
-When you’re getting some of the best rates available while avoiding a downpayment, four extra days is hardly a concern.
+In terms of home buying, 52 days is hardly forever.
+Overall, all purchase loans took an average of 51 days to close in the same 90-day period.
+When you’re getting some of the best rates available while avoiding a downpayment, one extra day is hardly a concern.

 But why does a VA loan take longer, and is there a way to speed up the process?
 Here are some of the factors that could speed up — or slow down — your VA home buying experience.